05bit/brillixy/README.rst

 Features
 ========

-Yet, Brillixy may work fine with simple projects, it's in active development at the moment to be more robust and fit more complex ones.

 After installation you'll get fully featured Django admin with refined design powered by responsive Twitter Bootstrap layout.
+And yet, Brillixy may work fine with simple projects, it's in active development at the moment to be more robust and fit more complex ones.

 All basic admin features are implemented at the moment.
 Also you will get some extras::